The Broad Iwan Baan

 About Diller Scofidio + Renfro

 Diller Scofidio + Renfro (DS+R) is a renowned New York-based interdisciplinary design studio known for blending architecture, visual arts, and performance.
-Led by partners Elizabeth Diller, Ricardo Scofidio, and Charles Renfro, the firm has gained international acclaim for projects that challenge traditional architectural conventions.
+Led by partners Elizabeth Diller, Ricardo Scofidio, Charles Renfro, and Benjamin Gilmartin, the firm has gained international acclaim for projects that challenge traditional architectural conventions.
 Notable works include The Broad in Los Angeles, the High Line in New York City, and the expansion of the Museum of Modern Art (MoMA).
 DS+R is celebrated for its innovative use of materials, light, and space, as well as its ability to integrate cultural, social, and environmental considerations into its designs.

 Notes & Additional Credits